petricaasavei0-blip/GiftTaxChecker-vero.fi/README.md

 4. When the file finishes downloading, unzip it by right-clicking and selecting Extract All.

 5. Open the unzipped folder.
-Inside you will see a file named GiftTaxChecker.java.
+Inside you will see a file named GiftTaxChecker.bat.

 6. Make sure you have Java installed on your computer.
-If you do not have it, download it from the official Java website and install it.
+If you do not have it, download it from here : https://adoptium.net/download?link=https%3A%2F%2Fgithub.com%2Fadoptium%2Ftemurin11-binaries%2Freleases%2Fdownload%2Fjdk-11.0.29%252B7%2FOpenJDK11U-jdk_x64_windows_hotspot_11.0.29_7.msi&vendor=Adoptium

-7. Open Command Prompt on Windows or Terminal on Mac or Linux.

-8. Use the cd command to move into the folder where GiftTaxChecker.java is located.
-Example: cd Downloads/GiftTaxChecker

-9. Compile the program by typing: javac GiftTaxChecker.java

-10. Run the program by typing: java GiftTaxChecker
+After installing Java, return to the folder you unzipped earlier.

+Inside the folder, find the file named GiftTaxChecker.bat.

+Double-click the GiftTaxChecker.bat file.
+This will automatically run the Gift Tax Checker without needing to use Command Prompt.

-11. The program will start and ask you to enter the password.
+The program will open in a black window.
+It will first ask you to enter a password.
 Type:
 First
+and press Enter.

-12. Then it will ask whether the gift is for close relatives or distant relatives.
-Type A for close relatives or B for distant relatives.
+Next, the program will ask if the gift is for close relatives or distant relatives.
+Type:
+A for close relatives
+B for distant relatives
+and press Enter.

+Then the program will ask for the value of the gift.
+Type the amount as a number and press Enter.

-13. Finally, type the value of the gift when asked.
-The program will then show the amount of tax you need to pay or tell you that there is no tax.
+The program will then calculate and display the amount of gift tax you need to pay.
+If no tax applies, it will tell you that there is no tax.

+When you are finished, you can simply close the window.